gorup/tobytcp/README.md

 ## Disclaimer
 This little library has tests around the protocol and the `TobyMessenger`, but I would not use it in production service(s) just yet.
 The [bugs/todos section](#known-bugs-/-todos) details the specifics.

+That being said, there are plenty of tests and I am not aware of any edge cases or scenarios that it breaks during, and I'm using it in my own small project and it works without issues there!

 ## Known Bugs / Todos
 In no particular order: